-I was so excited when I discovered the book “Back to School Rules” by Laurie Freedman
+I was so excited when I discovered the book “Back to School Rules” by Laurie Freedman.
 I read this aloud with my kids and it helps us to create clear back to school rules and expectations in a positive way.

-It also lends to review various story elements and comprehension strategies.
-I have multiple guided reading activities I can choose from, and when we are done we do an adorable pencil craft where the kids choose their favorite new “I can” rule.
+It also helps review various story elements and comprehension strategies.
+I have multiple guided reading activities to go with this book, and when we are done we do an adorable pencil craft where the kids choose their favorite new “I can” rule.
 It makes for a colorful bulletin board too.
 (Check that off the list too… boom!)

 I don’t know about you, but my kids love a read aloud.
 No matter the group, my kids are always their calmest listening to a good story.
-I try to make a point of reading multiple books the first week of school.
+I try to make a point of reading multiple books during the first week of school.

 Years and years and years (lol) ago my cooperating teacher introduced me to share bags.
 She sent home a simple paper bag with instructions to fill it with 3-5 items to share.
 The items needed to help us learn a little bit more about you.
 The items could be photos, toys, awards, etc.

 This is a fun way to help kids get to know your classroom and where things are.
 I have done the scavenger hunt two different ways.
-I have done it either during meet and greet when parents are there to help or the first day to get kids up and moving.
+I have done it either during meet and greet when parents are there to help or on the first day to get kids up and moving.